Abortion: A Biblical View

 The Bible’s View of the Unborn

 Pro-choice advocates don’t like the use of the word “murder.”
-They maintain that no one really knows when human life begins, and they choose to believe that the idea of personhood at conception is a religious tenet and therefore not valid.
-It is a human life that is formed at conception.
+Many of them maintain that no one really knows when human life begins, and they choose to believe that the idea of personhood at conception is a religious tenet and therefore not valid.
+But it is a human life that is formed at conception.
 The zygote contains 46 chromosomes, half contributed by each parent, in a unique configuration that has never existed before and never will again.
 It is not plant life or animal life, nor is it mere tissue like a tumor.
 From the moment of conception, the new life is genetically different from his or her mother, and is not a part of her body like her tonsils or appendix.
 This new human being is a separate individual living inside the mother.
+Rather like an astronaut being protected and kept alive in space.

 We are given some wonderful insights into God’s intimate involvement in the development and life of the pre-born infant in Psalm 139:13-16: